New Steam IP

 Our plan proposed to the City and County and Orange County Waste from

-New Steam Independent Power Inc. "Biofuel Farm." alternative is the only path that addresses this problem by collecting 99% of this toxic gas and converts it to electricity for the City of San Juan Capistrano.
-Environmentally Superior Alternative.
+New Steam Independent Power Inc. "Biofuel Farm." alternative is the only path that addresses this problem by collecting 99% of this toxic gas and converts it to electricity for the South Orange County.

 Tell the City Counsel and the County Board of Supervisors to stop the toxic gas that the Prima Deshecha landfill cannot control without a air tight cover over the entire landfill and dumping area.
 And contain the contaminates in the air the San Juan Hills High School students breathe.